Adding Foot Rails to Your Bar

 Step 5: Select the type and number of end caps

 Adding end caps to your foot rail adds style and a finished look.
 You can choose from rounded, flat or decorative end caps that all come in a variety of finishes.
 Whether your end caps are sleek and simple or detailed and ornate, either way they’re super easy to install!
+Check out our simple trick on how to attach bar foot rail end caps.

 If you’re looking to use metal end caps with a wooden rail, just make sure to select end caps that are marked as “external fittings”.
 External Fittings are components that fit around the outer diameter the tubing and our wooden rails are solid, so your end caps need to fit around the wood.